FradiFrad/documentation/javascript/nodeJS/node.md

 - **Definition**: one of the most simple yet powerful ways to **create a web server**.

   - **[Routing](https://expressjs.com/en/guide/routing.html)** : refers to how an application’s endpoints (URIs) respond to client requests
+    - **WARNING**: on `post`requests, by default, `req.body` **is undefined**, and **is populated when you use body-parsing middleware** such as express.json() or express.urlencoded().

   - **[Response methods](https://expressjs.com/en/guide/routing.html)** : the response object `res` has a lot of methods to define the response to send to the client.
   - **[Middlewares](https://expressjs.com/en/guide/using-middleware.html)** :

-    > Functions that **have access to the request object `req`, the response object `res`, and the next middleware function** in the application’s request-response cycle.
-The next middleware function is commonly denoted by a variable named `next`
+    - Functions that **have access to the request object `req`, the response object `res`, and the next middleware function** in the application’s request-response cycle.
+The next middleware function is commonly denoted by a variable named `next`.
-    > Middleware has the ability to modify the req and res objects, run any code you wish, end the request and response cycle, and move onto the following functions.
+    - Middleware has the ability to modify the req and res objects, run any code you wish, end the request and response cycle, and move onto the following functions.
-    > **WARNING**: note the order of your middleware, as **invoking the next() function is required in each preceding middleware**.
+    - **WARNING**: note the order of your middleware, as **invoking the next() function is required in each preceding middleware**.
+    - **WARNING**: mind the order of your middlewares and routes!
     - ex:

     ```javascript